Digital cinema: History

 The transition from film to digital video was preceded by cinema's transition from analog to digital audio, with the release of the Dolby Digital (AC-3) audio coding standard in 1991.
 Its main basis is the modified discrete cosine transform (MDCT), a lossy audio compression algorithm.
 It is a modification of the discrete cosine transform (DCT) algorithm, which was first proposed by Nasir Ahmed in 1972 and was originally intended for image compression.
 The DCT was adapted into the MDCT by J.P.
 Princen, A.W.
 Johnson and Alan B. Bradley at the University of Surrey in 1987, and then Dolby Laboratories adapted the MDCT algorithm along with perceptual coding principles to develop the AC-3 audio format for cinema needs.
-Cinema in the 1990s typically combined analog video with digital audio.
+Cinema in the 1990s typically combined analog photochemical images with digital audio.

 Digital media playback of high-resolution 2K files has at least a 20-year history.
 Early video data storage units (RAIDs) fed custom frame buffer systems with large memories.
-In early digital video units, content was usually restricted to several minutes of material.
+In early digital video units, the content was usually restricted to several minutes of material.
 Transfer of content between remote locations was slow and had limited capacity.
 It was not until the late 1990s that feature-length films could be sent over the "wire" (Internet or dedicated fiber links).
-On October 23, 1998, Digital Light Processing (DLP) projector technology was publicly demonstrated with the release of The Last Broadcast, the first feature-length movie, shot, edited and distributed digitally.
+On October 23, 1998, Digital light processing (DLP) projector technology was publicly demonstrated with the release of The Last Broadcast, the first feature-length movie, shot, edited and distributed digitally.
 In conjunction with Texas Instruments, the movie was publicly demonstrated in five theaters across the United States (Philadelphia, Portland (Oregon), Minneapolis, Providence, and Orlando).

 Foundations

 In the United States, on June 18, 1999, Texas Instruments' DLP Cinema projector technology was publicly demonstrated on two screens in Los Angeles and New York for the release of Lucasfilm's Star Wars Episode I: The Phantom Menace.
 In Europe, on February 2, 2000, Texas Instruments' DLP Cinema projector technology was publicly demonstrated, by Philippe Binant, on one screen in Paris for the release of Toy Story 2.

 From 1997 to 2000, the JPEG 2000 image compression standard was developed by a Joint Photographic Experts Group (JPEG) committee chaired by Touradj Ebrahimi (later the JPEG president).
 In contrast to the original 1992 JPEG standard, which is a DCT-based lossy compression format for static digital images, JPEG 2000 is a discrete wavelet transform (DWT) based compression standard that could be adapted for motion imaging video compression with the Motion JPEG 2000 extension.
 JPEG 2000 technology was later selected as the video coding standard for digital cinema in 2004.

+In 1992, Hughes-JVC was founded by JVC and Hughes Electronics to develop ILA (Image Light Amplifer) digital video projectors for commercial movie theaters using liquid crystal on silicon (LCOS) technology.
+In 1997, JVC introduced D-ILA (Direct-Drive ILA) technology with a 2K resolution digital video projector.
+In 2000, JVC introduced a 4K resolution video projector using D-ILA technology.